Christian1984/vfrmap-for-vr/README.md

 - Reworked "Center on Airplane" and "Show Airplane" UI elements
 - Fixed scaling issues introduced with MSFS world update 3
 - Clicking "Center Airplane" to initially center the map on the airplane is no longer necessary.
-- `build-vfrmap.sh` replaced with working `build-vfrmap-server.bat`
+- `build-vfrmap.sh` replaced with working `build-fskneeboard-server.bat`
 - Input elements for teleport fixed
 - Separate index.html no longer required